Welcome to today's edition of the Rush 24-7 podcast.

 That's a crock.

-In a world governed by the aggressive use of force, not awards, peace prizes, conferences, global warming, seminars, doctors, nurses, clean water, whatever the hell else.
+The aggressor always sets the rules in a world governed by the aggressive use of force, not awards, peace prizes, conferences, global warming seminars, doctors, nurses, clean water, whatever the hell else.

-Uh how he sees the world and how he now promises that his administration will fulfill what he believes are the moral and political obligations of a leader in the world.
+I think this is as close as we've had to an Obama doctrine, probably, about how he sees the world and how he now promises that his administration will fulfill what he believes are the moral and political obligations of a leader in the world.

-And when they are denied, there cannot be peace.
+He talked at some length about human rights, and when they are denied, there cannot be peace.

-That raised in my own mind, obviously the questions of what will be the United States' role in the Congo, where we have genocide underway now and uh horror that it goes beyond imagination in terms of millions of people who've already been killed.
+Where we have genocide underway now and horror that it goes beyond imagination in terms of millions of people who've already been killed.

 Does it mean that the United States intervenes if another Rwanda arises on the political horizon?

-I thought it was a very skillful and very eloquent speech characteristically by this president.
+I thought it was a very skillful and very eloquent speech, characteristically, by this president.

-Uh, but did you hear a doctrine in there?
+But did you hear a doctrine in there?

-What the hell doctrine's he talking about?
+What the hell doctrine is he talking about?

-And I thought it was DARFA.
+And I thought it was Darfur or Darfur.

-Now all of a sudden Tom Brokaw says it's the Congo.
+Now, all of a sudden, Tom Brokaw says it's the Congo.

 The Congo?